Ferlab-Ste-Justine/terraform-tls-client-certificate/README.md

 # About

-Given a certificate authority that is recognized by an etcd cluster, this terraform module will provision a client certificate that can be used to authenticate against the etcd cluster as a given user.
+Given a certificate authority that is recognized by a server, this terraform module will provision a client certificate that can be used to authenticate against the server as a given user.

+It assumes that the server will map the user's identity to the certificate's common name.

 # Usage